-- follow-static-initializers (experimental!): Try to resolve dependencies introduced in class definitions when calling static methods to initialize map keys (default: false). - sort-topological (experimental!): Sort the classes using a topological sorting of the load-time dependency graph (default: false).
+- follow-static-initializers (not used!): Try to resolve dependencies introduced in class definitions when calling static methods to initialize map keys (default: false). - sort-topological (not used!): Sort the classes using a topological sorting of the load-time dependency graph (default: false).